We have separate pages for the terms and conditions of our different types of event: see the overview page here.

 - Have the appropriate tickets to hand when you arrive at the Main Gate.
-We will not accept excuses for not having them on your person.

 - We also book our crew well in advance, so bringing someone along in the hope that they’ll “sort something out” when they arrive at the site will probably mean they get turned away.